-There’s their own road that still cuts thru the Liberty Corner woods in case the fire company needs to get there.
-Sadly, one night it didn’t make it.
+Phareloch castle has its own road that still cuts thru the Liberty Corner woods in case the fire company needs to get there.
+Sadly, one night the fire department didn’t make it.

 With certain Mr. Local History stories, we often update the post when we learn stories and receive photos from our followers.
 We will continue to expand this piece as information becomes available.
 If you have a story to share, please post in the comments section at the end of this story.Mr.
 Local History Project

-Tucked below the Hills on a quiet cul-de-sac in the Liberty Corner section of Bernards Township, New Jersey sits a turited French Norman style castle known to locals as Pharelock Castle.
-Very few locals remember the sad story about know the story the Mayor’s brother who died in his castle before his vision was completed.
+Tucked below the Hills on a quiet cul-de-sac in the Liberty Corner section of Bernards Township, New Jersey sits a turreted French Norman style castle known to locals as Pharelock Castle.
+Very few locals remember the sad story about the Mayor’s brother who died before his vision was completed.

-The property was once the grandest in the area.
+Before the massive Hills development project of the 1960s that carved up the mountain, the property was one of the grandest in the area.
 It was a quiet dirt road.
-Bill Beatty named it Phareloch Castle.
-Before the Hills Development, the castle resided on 180 acres off Somerville Road at the foothills of the 2nd Watchung Mountain.
+Bill Beatty named his estate Phareloch Castle (pronounced Fare-Lock).
+His mini-castle resided on 180 acres off Somerville Road at the foothills of the 2nd Watchung Mountain.
 There was no Allen Road.
-There was no Hills!

-The brothers Beatty, William (Bill) Henry and Frank started building the castle in 1923 that ended up contained 29 rooms, a slate roof, stained glass imported from France, homemade floor tiles from Finland and Portugal, a tower, a great hall and winding staircases.
+The brothers Beatty, William (Bill) Henry and Frank started building the castle in 1923.
+The vision was to contain 29 rooms, a slate roof, stained glass windows imported from France, homemade floor tiles from Finland and Portugal, a tower, a great hall and winding staircases.
 It cost a whopping $120,000.
 Bill designed it to replicate his ancestor’s dwelling in England.
-The brothers dismantled six barns on the property for beams in the castle.
+What many don’t know, the brothers actually dismantled six barns on the property to use for beams in the castle.

-Many don’t remember that Bill was a wealthy New York advertising executive.
-His brother Frank Beatty was Mayor of Bernards Township in 1930.
-And he was a democrat to boot!
-In fact, the entire Township Committee was Democrat and he was the last Democratic Mayor in Bernards Township history (1933,1934,1939).
-William and Frank were related to Clyde Beatty, the famed animal trainer and circus performer.
+In 1930 when the brothers started, Bill was a wealthy New York advertising executive and Frank Beatty was Mayor of Bernards Township.
+As history notes, he was a democrat to boot!
+In fact, the entire Township Committee was democrat.
+We bring this up only to share that in a typically republican district, Beatty was the last democrat Mayor in Bernards Township history (1933,1934,1939).

-Now this was Bill’s dream house.
+This was Bill’s dream house.
 So how sad was it when in March 1931, while only 45, Bill became ill from a strep infection and died in in the castle.
-His wife Sarah Beaty never remarried.
+His wife Sarah Beatty never remarried.
 She raised all four children in the castle, and worked with Bill’s brother Frank over the next five years to complete Bill’s vision.
 Sarah lived there with her children until 1941.
 Frank lived on until Sept.
 13, 1975 and died at age of 81.

 Bill’s Haunting Spirit

-Robert Lumpkin purchased the 140 acre Beatty property for $40,000 and on March 21, 1947 it was reported that Woodcastle School on Sanford Road under the direction of Robert C. Lumpkin was filed in Somerset County as a business.
-Called an “Elementary boarding school for boys”, the castle was converted into a boys school known as The Woodcastle School for Boys for The school ran through the late 1950s, run by Robert Clifton ‘Tony” Lumpkin, PhD.
+Robert Burlingame then sold the property to Robert Lumpkin for $40,000 and on March 21, 1947 it was reported that Woodcastle School on Sanford Road would open under the direction of Robert C. Lumpkin.
+Called an “Elementary boarding school for boys”, the castle was converted into a boys school known as The Woodcastle School for Boys.
+The school ran through the late 1950s.

 During that time, students and teachers reported the sound of organ music echoing through the halls.
-Oddly, no pipe organ was present on the grounds.
-However, Bill had previously owned one.
+Oddly, no pipe organ was present in the house.
+But Bill Beatty had previously owned one.

 Vacant and Haunted